-On the local level, the Democratic Party works to elect Democrats to all levels of government and to lobby for positions that we believe the Democratic party should espouse.
+On the local level, the White Plains City Democratic Committee works to elect Democrats to all levels of government and to lobby for positions that we believe the Democratic party should espouse.

 - Tim James: Chair

 - Evelyn Alicea-Santiago: 4th Vice Chair & Web Master

 - Jeremiah Frei-Pearson: Corresponding Secretary

 The party and its members have contributed greatly to the White Plains community.
 Each year, the local party has awarded White Plains residents with service awards, honoring the memory of great Democrats who preceded us.

 The Ted Benjamin Award is presented to a resident who has made an outstanding civic contribution.
 The person for whom the award is named, Ted Benjamin, a publisher by profession, was an early White Plains Democratic activist.
 He championed the preservation of open space in our growing city and served as the Chair of the Open Space Committee for the original Comprehensive Plan Committee.
 The 2018 Ted Benjamin Award was presented to Isabel Villar.

 The Marilyn Stagg Award is presented to a resident who has made an outstanding contribution to the party.
 The person for whom the award is named, Marilyn Stagg, a designer by profession, was an early White Plains Democratic activist.
 A woman with endless energy and amazing organizational skills, she was a major architect in building the local party structure that serves us well to this day.
 The 2018 Marilyn Stagg Award was presented to Ida Stewart.

 To learn more about the Democratic party, you may want to visit the State Party website at www.nydems.org or the Democratic National Committee Website.